 In one hour he goes from a pompous king to this:

-…he was driven from men and ate grass like oxen; his body was wet with the dew of heaven till his hair had grown like eagles’ feathers and his nails like birds’ claws.
-(Daniel 4:33 NKJV)
+…he was driven from among men and ate grass like an ox, and his body was wet with the dew of heaven till his hair grew as long as eagles’ feathers, and his nails were like birds’ claws.
+(Daniel 4:33 ESV)

 While he was there for “seven times” (4:32), he finally lets God deliver him.

-Now I, Nebuchadnezzar, praise and extol and honor the King of heaven, all of whose works are truth, and His ways justice.
-And those who walk in pride He is able to put down.
-(Daniel 4:37 NKJV)
+Now I, Nebuchadnezzar, praise and extol and honor the King of heaven, for all his works are right and his ways are just; and those who walk in pride he is able to humble.
+(Daniel 4:37 ESV)

 - Ask God to reveal any pride in your heart and deliver you.
 Write what you gleaned from King Nebuchadnezzar’s life and the following verse in your journal:

-A haughty look, a proud heart, And the plowing of the wicked are sin.
-Proverbs 21:4 NKJV
+Haughty eyes and a proud heart, the lamp of the wicked, are sin.
+Proverbs 21:4 ESV